alexmmorgan/alexmmorgan.github.io/_pages/cv.md

 <strong>Journal Publications</strong>

+* R. Rotz, A.M.
+Milewski, R.A.
+Craddock, A.M.
+Morgan, D.S.
+Leigh (2024).
+Fluvial-Lacustrine Influences on Linear Dune Erosion at Lake Caroline in the Simpson Desert of Australia.
+Geomorphology 466. <a target="_blank" rel="noopener noreferrer" href="http://doi.org/10.1016/j.geomorph.2024.109438">DOI:10.1016/j.geomorph.2024.109438</a>
 * A.G.
 Galofre, A.D.
 Howard, A.M.
 Morgan, S.A.
 Wilson, J.M.
 Moore (2024).
 Glacial sculpting of a martian cratered landscape on the northeastern flank of the Hellas basin.
 Icarus 420. <a target="_blank" rel="noopener noreferrer" href="http://doi.org/10.1016/j.icarus.2024.116211">DOI:10.1016/j.icarus.2024.116211</a>
 * K.A.
 Pearson, E.Z Noe Dobrea, D. Zhao, A. Altinok, A.M.
 Morgan (2024).
 Mapping Brain Terrain Regions on Mars Using Deep Learning.
 The Planetary Science Journal 5(7). <a target="_blank" rel="noopener noreferrer" href="http://doi.org/10.3847/PSJ/ad5673">DOI:10.3847/PSJ/ad5673</a>
 * T.A.
 Goudge, A.M.
 Morgan, G. Stucky de Quay, C.I.
 Fassett (2024).
 Spatial patterns of valley network erosion on early Mars.
 Icarus 421. <a target="_blank" rel="noopener noreferrer" href="http://doi.org/10.1016/j.icarus.2024.116224">DOI:10.1016/j.icarus.2024.116224</a>